aekespong/FastAPI-SQLModel-User/README.md

 It also includes a very basic HTML-form that presents a list of Users.

 The solution is based on:
-  - FastAPI
+  - FastAPI - Leading API framework
-  - SQLModel
+  - SQLModel - Models on top of SQLAlchemy ORM
-  - SQLite
+  - SQLite - Database
-  - Icecream
+  - Icecream - Improved debug prints.
-  - Grid.js

-Icecream is used instead of print().
 See https://github.com/gruns/icecream
+  - Grid.js - Grid to present data
+  - bcrypt - Encrypt passwords
+  - Faker - Generate fake names for test data

 # To install
 pip install -r requirements.txt